 One further factor in the framing of our situation concerns timing.
 Which also concerns geography.
 Where and when will the collapse or catastrophe begin?
 When will it affect my livelihood and society?
 Has it already begun?
 Although it is difficult to forecast and impossible to predict with certainty, that does not mean we should not try.
 The current data on temperature rise at the poles and impacts on weather patterns around the world suggests we are already in the midst of dramatic changes that will impact massively and negatively on agriculture within the next twenty years.
 Impacts have already begun.
 That sense of near-term disruption to our ability to feed ourselves and our families, and the implications for crime and conflict, adds another level to the discombobulation I mentioned.
 Should you drop everything now and move somewhere more suitable for self-sufficiency?
 Should you be spending time reading the rest of this article?
 Should I even finish writing it?
 Some of the people who believe that we face inevitable extinction believe that no one will read this article because we will see a collapse of civilisation in the next twelve months when the harvests fail across the northern hemisphere.
-They see social collapse leading to immediate meltdowns of nuclear power stations and thus human extinction being a near-term phenomenon.
+They see societal collapse leading to immediate meltdowns of nuclear power stations and thus human extinction being a near-term phenomenon.
 Certainly not more than five years from now.
 The clarity and drama of their message is why Inevitable Near Term Human Extinction (INTHE) has become a widely used phrase online for discussions about climate-collapse.

-Writing about that perspective makes me sad.
+Although I do not currently agree with them, writing about that perspective makes me sad.
 Even four years after I first let myself consider near-term extinction properly, not as something to dismiss, it still makes my jaw drop, eyes moisten, and air escape my lungs.
 I have seen how the idea of INTHE can lead me to focus on truth, love and joy in the now, which is wonderful, but how it can also make me lose interest in planning for the future.
 And yet I always come around to the same conclusion – we do not know.
 Ignoring the future because it is unlikely to matter might backfire.
 “Running for the hills” – to create our own eco-community – might backfire.
 But we definitely know that continuing to work in the ways we have done until now is not just backfiring – it is holding the gun to our own heads.
 With this in mind, we can choose to explore how to evolve what we do, without any simple answers.
 In my post-denial state, shared by increasing numbers of my students and colleagues, I realised that we would benefit from conceptual maps for how to address these questions.
 I therefore set about synthesising the main things people talked about doing differently in light of a view of inevitable collapse and probable catastrophe.
 That is what I offer now as the “deep adaptation agenda.”

 The Deep Adaptation Agenda